 • You must provide information on how to safely set off fireworks.

-• You may not sell any fireworks to children younger than 12 years of age.
+• You are not allowed to sell any fireworks to children under age 12.

 Selling fireworks to minors

-There are minimum ages for the sale of fireworks to children:
+Minimum ages apply to the sale of fireworks to minors:

-• You may sell category F2 consumer fireworks (such as ground spinners and fountains) only to people 16 years and up.
+• You are only allowed to sell category F2 consumer fireworks, such as ground spinners and fountains, to minors aged 16 and up.

 Banned consumer fireworks

-The following types of fireworks are banned for sale to consumers:
+You are prohibited from selling the following types of fireworks to consumers:

 • roman candles and small rockets

-• You are not allowed to store more than 500 kilograms of fireworks in your showroom during opening hours.
+• You are not allowed to store more than 500 kilograms of fireworks at your retail space during opening hours.

 • You must have a sprinkler system.

-• Your sales area and the sprinkler system should conform to all safety rules.
+• Your retail space and the sprinkler system must comply with all safety rules (in Dutch).

-Do you want to store fireworks next to your showroom?
-You must keep to the rules for storing consumer fireworks as stated in the Fireworks Decree (in Dutch).
-This means you must among others:
+Do you want to store fireworks close to your retail space?
+You must comply with the rules for storing consumer fireworks (in Dutch).
+These rules include the following:

-• If you want to store up to 10,000 kilos of consumer fireworks, you must send in a notification based on the Fireworks Decree (in Dutch).
-You send the notification to the local council where you want to store the fireworks, at least 4 weeks in advance.
-They will subsequently send your notification electronically to the competent national authority and the regional fire department.
+• If you want to store up to 10,000 kilograms of consumer fireworks, you must file a notification via the Omgevingsloket at least 4 weeks in advance.

 This webpage is part of an EU quality network